codacy-open-source-projects-scans/libnvme/doc/rst/types.rst

 **Constants**

+``NVME_CTRL_DSTO_SDSO_SHIFT``
+  Shift amount to get the value of Single Device Self-test Operation from Device Self-test Options field.

+``NVME_CTRL_DSTO_HIRS_SHIFT``
+  Shift amount to get the value of  Host-Initiated Refresh Support from Device Self-test Options field.

+``NVME_CTRL_DSTO_SDSO_MASK``
+  Mask to get the value of Single Device Self-test Operation

+``NVME_CTRL_DSTO_HIRS_MASK``
+  Mask to get the value of Host-Initiated Refresh Support

 ``NVME_CTRL_DSTO_ONE_DST``
   If set, then the NVM subsystem supports only one device self-test operation in progress at a time.
+If cleared, then the NVM subsystem supports one device self-test operation per controller at a time.

+``NVME_CTRL_DSTO_HIRS``
+  If set, then the controller supports the Host-Initiated Refresh capability.